WNixir/Projects/matrix/README.md

-A program for solving a linear algebra matrix using by using a linked list data structure
+A program for solving a Linear algebra matrix using by using linked-list data structure